-During my time in this position, I have developed a process to determine which students receive assistive technology.
+The process that I use to determine which students receive assistive technology is something that I developed in this position.
 When I started the position, there were no specific guidelines for this process.
-My experience as a special education teacher and special education consultant, using a multitude of assistive technologies to support students in their learning, guided my decisions on student access to assistive technology.
-To create a pedagogically sound policy, it was necessary to work with a multidisciplinary team to ensure that the needs of students were met.
+My experience as a special education teacher and special education consultant using a multitude of assistive technologies to support students in their learning has guided my decisions on student access to assistive technology.
+Working with a multidisciplinary team to ensure the needs of students were being met was necessary to create a pedagogically sound policy.
 I collaborated with school psychologists, teachers in the field, learning consultants, and the educational technology team to develop a series of questions that outline a student's learning needs, the professionals involved with the student, and how a device and applications would support their learning.
 Using a Google form, responses are collected in such a way that priority students can be identified.
-This process provides the information that I need to determine the device and programs that will best support a given student.
+This process provides the information that I need to determine the device and programs that will best support the student.

-The struggle is that this process is sustainable only if the funding and the budget allow for it.
+The struggle with this process is that it is sustainable only if the funding and the budget allow for it.
 With recent cutbacks and the possibility of the assistive technology budget diminishing, I have had to reimagine a different process that will still provide the necessary assistive technology to students with special needs.
-I have spoken with other school districts around the topic and about how they support students with assistive technology.
-Every school district seems to have a different process, and, in some cases, there is nothing in place.
-The question then arises, how should school districts implement a model of assistive technology for students with diverse needs that supports equitable standards?
+I have spoken with other school districts around the topic and how they support students with assistive technology.
+Every school district seems to have a different process and, in some cases, there is nothing in place.
+The question then arises, how do school districts implement a model of assistive technology for students with diverse needs that supports equitable standards?